Modular Veggie Growing with Cut Off Barrels

 And finally, what would we do with all that nylon when it really started to fall apart and couldn't be mended any more?

 I still have that last question ringing in my ears, haven't answered that one yet.
 But I'm excited to share our ideas for tackling some of the other challenges we've found that come along with larger gardens run by families who have lots of other things to do besides taking care of the garden.

 A few months ago, we decided we needed something more "modular" that could be built and tended to in small sections.
-This article (and the next one, coming soon, which I'll link to as soon as its ready) is all about what we decided to try.
+This article (and the next one) is all about what we decided to try.

 Half barrels and mulberry branches

 What you see in the image above is a row of half 200-litre drums (known as 55-gallon drums in the US and 44-gallon drums in the UK).
 They have veggies growing in them, and mulberry branches holding up a veggie net over them.

 In this article, I'll tell you all about preparing the barrels.
 Then in the next one I'll tell you about the branches and the net.